cisco/mindmeld/source/userguide/dm.rst

 ``responder``
 ^^^^^^^^^^^^^

 The ``responder`` is a mutable object used to send actions, like templated natural language responses, to the client.
-The ``responder`` can also carry output state from the current handler's processing to Workbench for next-turn's handling.
+The ``responder`` can also carry output state from the current handler's processing to MindMeld for next-turn's handling.
 It has attributes and methods listed below:

 +-----------------------+--------------------------------------------------------------------------------+
 | Attribute             | Description                                                                    |